 You can use a beaten egg instead.
 Skip the marinating steps.

 What is remoulade sauce?
 The sauce is mayo-based.
 Let me stop here.
 If you are one of those people who hate mayo, I encourage you to try it anyway!
 It has garlic, a dash of Worcestershire sauce, and a few other things that you will see below.
 The sauce pairs perfectly with seafood.

 - 1 teaspoon Creole Seasoning I used Tony Chachere

 - cooking oil spray (if air frying) I use olive oil

 - canola or vegetable oil (if pan frying) You will need enough oil to fill 2 inches of height in your frying pan.

 - 4 French bread hoagie rolls I used 2 loaves, cut each in half

 - Combine all of the ingredients in a small bowl.
 Refrigerate prior to serving while the shrimp cooks.

 - Add the fish fry to a bowl.
 Remove the shrimp from the bags and dip each into the fish fry.
-Add the shrimp to to Air Fryer basket.
+Add the shrimp to the air fryer basket.

-- Cook the shrimp for 5 minutes.
+- Cook the shrimp for 5 minutes on 400 degrees.
 Open the basket and flip the shrimp to the other side.
-Cook for an additional 5 minutes or until crisp.
+Cook for an additional 3-5 minutes or until crisp.

-- Assemble the po boy.
-Spread the remoulade sauce on the French bread.
+- Spread the remoulade sauce on the French bread.
 Add the sliced tomato and lettuce, and then the shrimp.